jenstroeger/python-package-template/UPSTREAM_README.md

 . .venv/bin/activate  # Where . is a bash shortcut for the source command.
 ```

-Finally, set up the new package with its `dev`,  `test` and `docs` dependencies and initialize the local git hooks:
+Finally, set up the new package with all of its extras and initialize the local git hooks:

 ```bash
 make setup